mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 **Trisha:**: [00:08:44] Yeah, exactly.
 I found that a lot.
 Well, I mean the programming or guidance.
-Got the program because I enjoyed the programming for programming sake.
+Got the program because I enjoyed the programming for programming's sake.
 Right.
 But, um, a lot of the things I've been thinking about is I understand why things are taught that way at university, but I often think wouldn't it be better if you, at least one of your courses was.
 Let's call it legacy software development.
 Right?
 And you get given a large